Teens arrested after scuffle at Monroeville Mall

 The mall remained open during the incidents.

-Additional officers and a K-9 unit had been placed on detail to assist with mall security and Port Authority officers assisted by watching bus stops on the day after Christmas.
+Additional officers and a K-9 unit had been placed on detail to assist with mall security and Allegheny County port authority officers assisted by watching bus stops on the day after Christmas.

 “The day after Christmas is a busy day at the mall, so they beefed up security,” he said.